-The administration of a Lodging House and Rental Dwelling Unit By-law will require an increased time commitment by Clerks Office staff to issue licences and Building Services Division and Fire Services staff to conduct inspections to enforce the Ontario Building Code, Ontario Fire Code and Zoning By-law where necessary.
+While no immediate budget or financial implications will result from this report, enforcement of the City's Zoning By-law regulations and the administration of the proposed Licensing By-law (to be considered by Committee of the Whole on June 19, 2017) will require an increased time commitment by Staff.
+Building and Fire Department staff will be required to conduct inspections and enforce the Ontario Building Code, Ontario Fire Code and Zoning By-law where necessary.